-VCU is a premier urban research university, focused on scholarly excellence and academic success.
-We take pride in our nationally ranked academic programs and academic medical center, research and scholarly productivity, and engagement with the communities we serve and change.
+VCU is a major, urban public research university with national and international rankings in sponsored research.
+We take pride in our nationally ranked academic programs and academic medical center, research and scholarly productivity and engagement with the communities we serve and change.
 Whether full-time, part-time or adjunct, faculty members at VCU enjoy a multitude of benefits, ranging from health insurance to tuition waivers to optional retirement plans.
 VCU’s location in the heart of Virginia’s capital city enriches the educational experience, while also providing a diverse and thriving urban environment to call home.

 Working at VCU